-My instructor tells me I need to look all the way down the runway and hold the airplane off longer.
+My instructor tells me I need to look all the way down the runway and hold the airplane off longer during my flare.
 I feel like that’s what I’m doing, but I’m still landing with a thud.
 What am I doing wrong?

 “The last few seconds of a landing challenge almost all student pilots—and many rated pilots.
 Part of the problem is that the right sight picture is only visible for those same last few seconds out of each landing.
 This means your brain is trying to learn the right place to focus while simultaneously trying to fly the airplane within inches of the ground.
 Is it any wonder it takes so long to get it right?

 There’s another way to lock that sight picture in your mind and you probably do it all the time.
 Next time you’re driving on the highway, notice where your eyes rest as you drive.
 Most drivers spend the majority of their time looking two or three car lengths ahead of them.
 Don’t do that.

 Instead, look as far ahead as you can.
 Quite often this means looking a bit over or through a few cars ahead of you to see the furthest car in the distance.
 Try to focus on a point as far down the road as possible.
 The cars closer to you won’t be in crystal focus, but you’ll still see them just fine.
 If something happens, you can shift your eyes back in an instant.
 If the highway bends slightly left or right, that’s OK, look a bit left or right but still as far as you can.
 If it’s a big bend, just wait until the road straightens out.